KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the expectations regarding headers of a SOAP message are not satisfied when the message is processed.

-    throw [System.ServiceModel.MessageHeaderException]::New("the expectations regarding headers of a SOAP message are not satisfied when the message is processed.")
+    throw [System.ServiceModel.MessageHeaderException]::New('the expectations regarding headers of a SOAP message are not satisfied when the message is processed.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.MessageHeaderException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.MessageHeaderException.aspx)